 - (If using white fondant) Orange food colouring

-Sieve in the plain flour and 2 tsp of the cinnamon in three stages, and gently fold them in each time.
+- Sieve in the plain flour and the cinnamon in three stages, and gently fold them in each time.
 Add the melted butter by pouring it around the edge of the bowl and folding it in.
-Pour the batter into a lined baking tin
+Pour the batter into the lined tin

-Bake it on 180C/160C fan/Gas 4 for 25 minutes until risen, golden and a skewer inserted comes out clean.
+- Bake it for 25 minutes until risen, golden and a skewer inserted comes out clean.
 Let it cool then wrap it up and put it in the freezer for an hour

-To make the apple filling heat up the chopped cooking apple with 1 tsp of the cinnamon and the light brown sugar on a low heat for 15 minutes until the apples are soft.
+- To make the apple filling heat up the chopped cooking apple with the cinnamon and the light brown sugar on a low heat for 15 minutes until the apples are soft.
 Let the mixture cool, then whizz it up using a hand blender

-Take the cake out of the freezer and brush a thin layer of apricot jam over the top
+- Take the cake out of the freezer and brush the top with apricot jam

-If you are using white fondant, knead some orange food colouring into it first until you get the desired shade.
-Rolled out 250g of the fondant and cover the cake with it
+- If you are using white fondant, knead some orange food colouring into it first until you get the desired shade.
+Roll out the fondant and cover the cake with it

-Make a pourable fondant by mixing up 1kg of the ready to roll fondant with 115ml water.
+- Make a pourable fondant by mixing up the ready to roll fondant with the water.
 Set up a cooling rack with a baking tray underneath and using it to place the cakes on before the pouring the fondant over the top

-Melt 100g white chocolate, put it into a piping bag and piped a zig zag pattern on top.
+- Melt the white chocolate, put it into a piping bag and piped a zig zag pattern on top.
 Add some bronze sprinkles if you wish, or any decoration of your choice, then leave the fondant to set